Donations To Help Our Community

 Hassi Sadri accepting his award

-We provide catering to Bayside Church for their religious and community activities including their charitable work.
+We provided catering to Bayside Church for their religious and community activities including their charitable work.

 In addition, we also provide cooking and nutritional classes, free of charge, for at-risk kids in the Youth-For-Christ Program at Bayside Church, Granite Bay.
 These classes teach the at-risk children invaluable culinary skills which will assist them in future jobs and careers in the culinary field.
 They are taught about health and nutrition, which help them to take care of themselves and their families.
 These skills create job opportunities for these children so they can flourish and have successful lives and be an asset to their community.
 We feel that by helping these at–risk children, we are helping to keep them away from participating in drugs and crimes in our community.